gvwilson/sensibleadventures/cloudherd/new.md

 The front door banged open.
 Aft strode in and glared at Indy.
 "How soon are they leaving?" he demanded.

-"Well, good evening to you too," Grappa Gas muttered.
+"Well, good day to you too," Grappa Gas muttered.

 Aft ignored his father.
 "How soon, Indy?
 You know you can't let them stay."